openshift-labs/learn-katacoda/intro-openshift/java-batch-processing/intro.md

 In this self-paced tutorial you will learn how to build, deploy, and execute Java batch application using JBeret and WildFly for OpenShift.

+ [Can you please put in a paragraph here about what the problems Batch API is used for.
+Things like problems it good for solving]

  [The sample batch application](https://github.com/jberet/intro-jberet) demonstrates basic batch processing operations, such as